vikasmalik22/Traffic_Sign_Classifier/README.md

 base_rate = 0.0005 #Base learning rate
 dropout = 0.5 #dropout rate

 ####4.
 Describe the approach taken for finding a solution and getting the validation set accuracy to be at least 0.93.
-Include in the discussion the results on the training, validation and test sets and where in the code these were calculated.
-Your approach may have been an iterative process, in which case, outline the steps you took to get to the final solution and why you chose those steps.
-Perhaps your solution involved an already well known implementation or architecture.
-In this case, discuss why you think the architecture is suitable for the current problem.

 The approach was mainly trial and error based to get a final solution and achieving accuracy above 0.93 atleast.